top of page

 Key components of the AVT course include:

-11.00am Registration followed by Written exams, Radiology Lecture
+10.30am Registration followed by Written exams, Interactive workshops,

 Candidates Dinner & Faculty Dinner